lp-Recovery of the Most Significant Subspace among Multiple Subspaces with Outliers: Additional Theory

 We discuss here basic situations, where global $\ell_p$ $d$-subspaces are not robust to outliers for all $0 < p < \infty$.
 More precisely, we show how a single outlier can completely change the underlying subspace.
-These cases differ from our underlying model of spherically symmetric outliers.
-We describe below a probabilistic setting to sample the data, but we only care about a single counterexample sampled this way.
+These cases differ from our underlying model of spherically uniform outliers (or spherically symmetric outliers).
+In all examples below we assume a single underlying subspace and thus discuss the global $\ell_0$ subspace instead of the most significant subspace.
+While we describe a probabilistic setting to sample the data, we only care about a single counterexample sampled this way.
 We thus do not bother about statements in high probability (even though they are correct), but a positive statement for at least one of the sampled data sets.

 A typical example includes $N_1$ points sampled identically and independently from a uniform distribution on $\ball(\b0,\eps)\cap \rmL^* \subseteq \reals^D$, where $\rmL^*$ is a $d$-subspace of $\reals^D$, and an additional outlier located on a unit vector orthogonal to $\rmL^*$.
 By choosing $\eps$ sufficiently small, e.g., $\eps \leq N_1^{-1/p}$, the global $\ell_p$ subspace passes through the single outlier and is orthogonal to the initial $d$-subspace for all $p>0$, which is the global $\ell_0$ $d$-subspace.